-Our employer FAQs give you a complete guide to higher and degree apprenticeships at Sheffield Hallam University.
+Our employer FAQs give you a complete guide to degree apprenticeships at Sheffield Hallam University.
 They cover everything you need to know, from funding to your role as an employer.

 Download the Employer FAQ (PDF 84KB)